Frances Farenthold: Human rights work

 During her tenure at Wells, Farenthold expanded her work with women’s groups and anti-nuclear, peace, and human rights groups.
-She was an active member of Helsinki Watch, the predecessor to the organization Human Rights Watch and Women’s International League for Peace and Freedom.
+She was an active member of Helsinki Watch, the predecessor to the organization Human Rights Watch, and Women's International League for Peace and Freedom.

 Farenthold left Wells College in 1980 to return to Houston, where she opened a private law practice and taught law at the University of Houston.
 She also continued to devote significant time to the international women’s movement and began a collaboration with her cousin, Genevieve Vaughan, that would last the next decade.

 Farenthold and Vaughan organized the Peace Tent at the 1985 U.N.
 NGO Forum in Nairobi, Kenya, in conjunction with the third United Nations World Conference on Women.
 They also were founding members of Women For a Meaningful Summit, an ad hoc coalition of female leaders voicing concerns for nuclear disarmament at the Reagan–Gorbachev summits.
 Farenthold worked with the Institute for Policy Studies (IPS), a progressive multi-issue think tank devoted to peace, justice, and the environment.
 With IPS, Farenthold made trips to investigate human rights violations in Central America and Iraq.

 She was an emeritus trustee for the Institute for Policy Studies and served on the advisory board of the Bernard and Audre Rapoport Center for Human Rights and Justice at the University of Texas.
 She also served as honorary director of the Rothko Chapel in Houston.

 Personal life

 She married George Farenthold (1915–2000) in 1950, and divorced him in 1985.
 They had five children: Dudley (born 1951), George Jr. (born 1952), Emilie (born 1954), and twins Vincent Bluntzer Tarlton (1956–1960) and James Robert Dougherty (born 1956; disappeared 1989).
-Her step-grandson, Blake Farenthold, was elected in 2010 to the U.S. House of Representatives from Texas as a Republican, and served as a member of the Tea Party Caucus until he resigned April 6, 2018, due to allegations he used $84,000 of taxpayer money to pay a settlement to a former aide who accused him of sexual harassment and other improper conduct.
+Her step-grandson, Blake Farenthold, served as a U.S. representative as a Republican from 2011 until 2018, when he resigned amid allegations that he used $84,000 of taxpayer money to pay a settlement to a former aide who accused him of sexual harassment and other improper conduct.